DTM-Tools/exome_v1.0/documentation/softwareDescription.md

 ## DTM-Tools Output File
 The DTM-Tools output file is in JSON format.
 It will be saved in the directory specified by the ‘**-o**’ option of the command line, and will have the name of the input file with the ‘_.DTM-Toolsout.json_’ extension.

 JSON format was selected, rather than a predicted individual phenotype output, to allow the user to perform powerful and complex queries in large cohorts using a non-relational database.
 This format will also allow for complete structural flexibility in the output of future software versions that incorporate copy number variations and genes with complex structural rearrangements.
-This format is also compatible with current genomic variation data file structures, such as [dbSNP] [JSON dbsnpsite].
+It is also structurally compatible with current genomic variation data files such as [dbSNP] [JSON dbsnpsite].

-* Please refer to the DTM-Tools publication for a description and illustration of the output file structure.
+* Understanding the structure of the JSON file is paramount to be able to perform the proper final phenotype prediction, and to design complex queries for large cohorts.
+Please refer to the DTM-Tools publication for an illustration and description of each field in the DTM-Tools JSON output.

-* A sample output file is available here for download: /documentation/Sample.rylanout.json
+* A sample output file is available here for download: /documentation/Sample.rylanout.json.
+To view the DTM-Tools output file in this visually-friendly format, simple use any online JSON formatter.

-* Sample non-relational database queries are available in /documentation/tutorials.md

-* /documentation/tutorials.md also contains further tips on interpreting the DTM-Tools output JSON file
+* Sample non-relational database queries are available in /documentation/tutorials.md.
+This document also contains further tips on interpreting the DTM-Tools output JSON file.

 ## Important Notes and Exceptions